convertigo/c8oprj-lib-odftoolkit/project.md

 <img src="https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/variables/images/variable_color_16x16.png?raw=true "  alt="RequestableVariable" >&nbsp;input_filename
 </td>
 <td>
-Input PDF file name to read (without extension, '.pdf' is assumed).
+PDF input file name to read the technical fields name and value.
-Put your templates in <project_folder>/read
+Can be an absolute path or a relative Convertigo path.
+".//" is relative to the project's path.
+"./" is relative to the workspace path.
 </td>
 </tr>
 </table>